SFU-Archives/archivematica-manual/ingest-guidelines/decision-points.md

 When selecting this option you will be prompted to enter the AtoM `stub` of the **parent** description.
 - The `stub` is typically the parent reference code with a lowercase `f-` (e.g. "f-49-1-0-0-1").
+- Archivematica will create new AtoM `item` records below the parent AtoM record.
 - If you know that you will be uploading to AtoM, you can save this step by enter the parent `stub` in the `Access system ID`; see [Start a Transfer](start-transfer.md#access-system-id).

 `Upload DIP to Archives Space`, `Upload DIP to ContentDM`